 How to take collagen

-Bone broth is a great way to add collagen into your diet.
+Bone broth is a great way to add collagen to your diet.
 Here is a recipe to show you how easy it is to make this healing broth.

 Refreshing Daily Collagen Drink